Middlesex (novel): Ethnic identity

 The Greek immigrant family experiences a three-phase acculturation that occurs to immigrant families, according to scholar Merton Lee's research about sociologist George A. Kourvetaris' work.
 Each generation identifies with different nationalities and cultures.
 In the first generation, the family members classify themselves as having a Greek nationality.
 In the second generation, the children classify themselves with an American nationality and Greek Orthodox religion.
 In the third generation, the grandchildren, who comprise the most acculturated group, characterize themselves with "Greek-immigration status as a class".

 The Stephanides lineage is from Bithynios, a village in Asia Minor where the Greek middleman minority is inclined to be in uneasy relations with the Turkish majority.
-The people of the middleman minority do not assimilate because of their small mercantile businesses and because their host country is antagonistic towards them.
+The people of the middleman minority do not assimilate because of their small mercantile businesses and because their host country is antagonistic toward them.
 Desdemona, a first-generation Greek immigrant, reflects a fixation with not assimilating.
 She tells her husband Lefty that she does not want to become an "Amerikanidha" and is frightened that her cousin Lina's husband, Jimmy Zizmo, is a Pontian Greek.
 Desdemona considers Pontians to be adulterated Greeks because Pontians inhabited Turkey, where some became Muslims and did not follow the Greek Orthodox religion.

 Daniel Soar opined that Olympus, a parallel to Bithynios, served well as the starting point of a debacle (the eventual birth of an intersex person) that is the "story's catalyst".
 In Mount Olympus during Justinian's days, silkworm eggs were contraband transported from China to Byzantium by missionaries.
 A parallel is drawn when Desdemona, a raiser of silk cocoons, attempts to bring them to Detroit.
 Because the silkworm eggs are considered parasites by the immigration officials, Desdemona must dispose of them.
 Soar noted that "for the three generations of Greek Americans who people Middlesex, the mulberry trees of Mount Olympus are an appropriately antique beginning: they are the egg inside which everything began".